CLASS-SZ/class_sz/README.rst

 ==============================================
  Cosmic Linear Anisotropy Solving System

  with fast and accurate halo model computations

 In addition to SZ power spectrum, class_sz can compute cross and auto power spectra for other tracers in the halo model (kSZ, galaxy, ISW, lensing and CIB).

-It has several mass function implemented, with several possible halo mass definitions and concentration-mass relations.
+It has several mass functions implemented, with several possible halo mass definitions and concentration-mass relations.
 For galaxy clustering and lensing, class_sz has an implementation of HOD based on the one used by the DES collaboration.